gregsaun/bear_extruder_and_x_axis/optional_parts/bondtech_x_carriage/README.md

 ### Introduction

-I had the chance to work with Bondtech on the [Bondtech Prusa Upgrade Extruder](https://www.bondtech.se/en/product-category/upgrade-kits/prusa/) and with some other guys from [Prusa community](https://www.facebook.com/groups/prusacommunity/).
-I helped them to ensure this extruder will not suffer from exaggerated inconsistent extrusion (called issue 602) of original Prusa extruders (including R3).
-As bonus, Bondtech made this extruder compatible with Bear X axis and open source!

-You will need a special X carriage for MK2.5 and MK3 to mount the Bondtech Prusa Upgrade Extruder on the Bear X axis.
+This is a Bear X carriage to make [Bondtech Prusa Upgrade Extruder](https://www.bondtech.se/en/product-category/upgrade-kits/prusa/) with the Bear X axis.

 The Bear X axis improves print quality, reliability and ease of use compared to original Prusa axis.
-It is stiffer, improved belt path and tensioning system, has much better easier way to manage cables/belts on the back of the carriage and reduce the bending of motor's shaft.
+It is stiffer, has a better tensioning system, don't need to disconnect cables from RAMBo to disassemble the extruder or access the belt and make maintenance of Z bearings easier and increases reliability.

 In order to be sure exaggerated inconsistent extrusion is cured with this extruder I highly recommend to use the [Sunon fan](../hotend_fan).

 ### Compatibility

 This Bear X carriage and X axis are compatible with original MK2, MK2s, MK2.5, MK2.5s and MK3s.
 However, you cannot use the Bear carriage with original Prusa X axis.

 ### Bill of Materials